kmartinez/picogps/README.md

 Code for the bergprobe RTK dGPS trackers based on espruino pico and some dGPS units (Piksi Multi and Ublox M8P).
-Kirk Martinez, Joshua Curry, Philip Basford, Graeme Bragg, 2017, Electronics and Computer Science, University of Southampton, UK See www.glacsweb.org
+Kirk Martinez, Josh Curry, Philip Basford, Graeme Bragg, 2017, Electronics and Computer Science, University of Southampton, UK See www.glacsweb.org